 Storm drains are for rainwater.
-What goes in the storm drain goes straight to the nearest creek or wetland.
+What goes in the storm drain goes straight to

 - Inspect and clean storm drains, catch basins and sumps that serve the establishment. - Increase the frequency of inspections and cleanings if necessary to prevent problems. - Properly dispose of material from the catch basin and sump. - Keep FOG and cleaners from polluting the public drainage system, creeks and wetlands. - Never wash or sweep liquids, suds, FOG or debris into storm drains.